 There are employees that are making contributions to a Deferred Compensation Plan.
 Neither the Commission nor the State of New Mexico contributes to the Deferred Compensation Plan.
-All contributions withheld from participants by the Commission have been paid to the New Mexico Public Employee's Retirement Association, which administers the plan.

 NOTE 13.
 Post-Employment Benefits - State Retiree Health Plan

 Compliant with the requirements of Government Accounting Standards Board Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions, the State of New Mexico has implemented this standard in fiscal year 2018.